ccz181078/Coq-BB5/readme.md

 BB(5) is the maximum steps to halt for all TM with $|St|=5$ and $\Sigma=\{0,1\}$ and starts from empty tape.

-This is a Coq project for proving BB(5)=47,176,870. **The proof is incomplete now. **
+This is a Coq project for proving BB(5)=47,176,870.
+This result is in `BB52Theorem.v`.

-The main part of the proof is in `BB52Theorem.v` .
 Most other files are from BusyCoq ([busycoq/verify at master · meithecatte/busycoq (github.com)](https://github.com/meithecatte/busycoq/tree/master/verify)).
+They provided the nonhalt proof of 12 non-trivial TMs.
+This part is not described in this document.

+`Skelet17.v` is the non-halt proof of the last non-trivial TM in the computation of BB(5).
+A natural language version of the proof is [Skelet #17 does not halt - Individual machines - The Busy Beaver Challenge (bbchallenge.org)](https://discuss.bbchallenge.org/t/skelet-17-does-not-halt/184).

+For other TMs, we use deciders or verifiers to decide whether they halt or nonhalt and confirm the value of BB(5).

 ## loop1_decider